 \subsection{Robust Architectures}

-Formally, our goal is to accurately estimate the final robustness of a given neural architecture $\mathcal{A}$ with given a single batch of inputs $B=\{(x, y)\}$, without training.
-Here, $x \in X$ is the input sample, and $y \in Y$ is its corresponding label for given dataset $\mathcal{D}=\{X, Y\}$.
+Formally, our goal is to accurately estimate the final robustness of a given neural architecture $\mathcal{A}$ and a single batch of inputs $B=\{(x, y)\}$, without training.
+Here, $x \in X$ is the input sample, and $y \in Y$ is its corresponding label for the given dataset $\mathcal{D}$.
 In the following section, the network $f_{\theta}(\cdot)$ consists of an encoder $e_{\psi}(\cdot)$ and a linear layer $h_{\pi}(\cdot)$, which is $\mathcal{A}$ that is parameterized with $\psi$ and $\pi$, respectively.
-The most straightforward approach to evaluate the robustness of the network is measuring the accuracy against the perturbed input $x'$ with unseen semantic-preserving perturbations, as follows:
+The straightforward approach to evaluating the robustness of the network is measuring the accuracy against the perturbed input $x'$ with unseen semantic-preserving perturbations, as follows:

 where $\zeta$ is the Kronecker delta function, which returns 1 if the predicted class $c$ is the same as $y$, and 0 otherwise, $x'$ is a perturbed input, such as one with random Gaussian noise, common types of corruptions~\citep{hendrycks2019augmix}, or adversarial perturbations~\citep{madry2017pgd,goodfellow2014fgsm} applied to it.
 Specifically, to have a correct prediction on the unseen perturbed input $x'$, the model needs to extract similar features between $x'$ and $x$, assuming that the model can correctly predict the label for input $x$ as follows: